shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 we know how feelings are - experience taking. match own emotions with fictional characters. experience taking is harder in front of mirror so it can be related with ego suppress.

 ------

+### Entertainment / Enjoyment
+- Entertainment is an escape from problems

+things happening > its excitement its entertainment

 ###  Flow